OS2web/docs/README.md

 <a name="description"></a>
 ## Description

-__OS2Forms__ is a drupal based solution for creating advanced webform functionality for Danish Municipalities.
+__OS2Web__ is a drupal based solution for creating Drupal projects for Danish Municipalities.

 <a name="license"></a>
 ## License
-All OS2Forms projects are using [EUPL v1.2 License](https://opensource.org/licenses/EUPL-1.2).
+All OS2Web projects are using [EUPL v1.2 License](https://opensource.org/licenses/EUPL-1.2).

 <a name="testing-and-ci"></a>
 ## Testing and CI